kevin-rabefaritra/microsoft-docs/exchange-online/read-only-shared-mailbox.md

 ## Procedure
 The PowerShell cmdlets `Add-MailboxPermission` and `Add-RecipientPermission` can only be used to grand FullAccess and SendAs / SendOnBehalf permissions.

+At the time I'm writing this guide, using `Add-MailboxPermission` with the `-AccessRights` parameter `ReadPermission` is not working yet.

 For read only access, we can only use the cmdlet `Add-MailboxFolderPermission` but this cmdlet is limited to an individual folder.

 Thus, to achieve it, we need a script to iterate through each folder inside the mailbox and grant *Reviewer* access.